Numb, restless, lethargic, empty, angry, exhausted, confused, dispirited, drained, depressed, hopeless, aimless, purposeless …

 The Soul Retrieval Journey – 5 Methods

-As a shaman, to retrieve a lost inner part typically involves entering into a trance state with the client.
+To retrieve a lost inner part as a shaman typically involves entering into a trance state with the client.

 This altered state of consciousness helps them to journey into one of the three spirit worlds (typically the underworld) where they are accompanied by spirit helpers with the intent to retrieve a certain part of the Soul.
 They narrate the whole journey to the client or visualize it through active imagination.

 In these Soul Retrieval journeys, shamans often encounter strong, often harsh energies that manifest themselves through the archetypal images of monsters, reptiles, dragons, and other dangerous beasts.